-Ornithine carbamoyltransferase deficiency is one of the inherited disorders known as ‘urea cycle disorders’, which cause ammonia to accumulate in the blood.
-Patients with ornithine carbamoyltransferase deficiency lack ‘ornithine carbamoyltransferase’, one of the liver enzymes that are needed to get rid of excess nitrogen.
+Ornithine-transcarbamylase deficiency is one of the inherited disorders known as ‘urea-cycle disorders’, which cause ammonia to accumulate in the blood.
+Patients with ornithine-transcarbamylase deficiency lack ‘ornithine transcarbamylase’, one of the liver enzymes that are needed to get rid of excess nitrogen.
 In the absence of this enzyme, excess nitrogen accumulates in the body in the form of ammonia, which can be toxic at high levels, especially to the brain.
 Symptoms of the disease usually appear in the first few days of life and include lethargy (lack of energy), vomiting, loss of appetite, seizures (fits) and coma.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, ornithine transcarbamylase deficiency affected less than 0.1 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of fewer than 5,000 people, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+At the time of designation, ornithine-transcarbamylase deficiency affected less than 0.1 in 10,000 people in the European Union (EU).
+This was equivalent to a total of fewer than 5,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
 This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?